SpiNNakerManchester/SpiNNakerManchester.github.io/common_pages/8.0.0/cfg_file.md

 version = 5
 spalloc_server = https://user_id:password@spinnaker.cs.man.ac.uk/spalloc/
 ``````
-Where 'user_id' and 'password' should be the ones setup and that workto log into the [server](pinnaker.cs.man.ac.uk/spalloc/).
+Where 'user_id' and 'password' should be the ones setup and that work to log into the [server](spinnaker.cs.man.ac.uk/spalloc/).

 To avoid exposing user_id and password in a clear text file
 set the evironment variables "SPALLOC_USER" and "SPALLOC_PASSWORD".

 ### Local Board

 Within the file, you should set `machineName` to the IP address or hostname of your SpiNNaker machine, and `version` to the version of your SpiNNaker board; this will almost certainly be "`3`" for a 4-chip board or "`5`" on a 48-chip board.
 The default IP address for a spinn-3 board is `192.168.240.253` and the default IP address for a spinn-5 board is `192.168.240.1`.

 ```
 [Machine]